top of page

 For fans of gritty, authentic hip-hop beats, Stu Bangas is a producer whose name carries weight in the underground hip-hop scene.
 Whether crafting beats for street anthems, conceptual albums, or instrumental projects, his legacy as a boom bap producer and beat architect is undeniable.

-DJ King Flow Mixtape Addict episode 40 (first hour).
+DJ King Flow Mixtape Addict episode 40.

 Stu Bangas & Blaq Poet - Power Music